anchpop/wise_mans_haskell/book.md

 What this means is that `Lib` only *exports* the `someFunc` function (when you import a module, you only get what it exported).
 By default modules export everything, adding `(someFunc)` tells it to only export `someFunc`.
 Only exporting what you have to is considered good practice in Haskell.

 The idea is that all of our little helper functions go in `Lib`, and then our actual code to run our app goes in `Main`.
 This is because any code in the `src` folder can be automatically tested, but code in the `app` folder cannot.
-We write our automatic tests in `Spec.hs`, and I'll explain how tests work in a moment.
+Next, we'll write our automatic tests in `Spec.hs`.

 ## How To Test Our Code